-The Penn State Children’s Hospital Approach to Developmental Pediatric Care
+The Penn State Health Children’s Hospital Approach to Developmental Pediatric Care

 Every child has different needs when they are experiencing developmental delays, autism, sleep disturbance, attention deficit disorder or selected behavior issues.
-At Penn State Children’s Hospital, we understand it takes a team trained in diagnosing and caring for your child.
+At Penn State Health Children’s Hospital, we understand it takes a team trained in diagnosing and caring for your child.
 Your child benefits from the combined experience of our multidisciplinary team of doctors, nurse practitioner, nurse care manager, education specialists, speech therapist, testing psychologists and support staff.

 Our dedicated team of pediatric behavior and development experts will listen to your goals for your child and create a treatment plan designed to meet your child’s specific needs.
 We understand that no two children are alike, and believe each therapy plan should be personalized to help your child reach their potential.

 Our Experts in Pediatric Behavior and Developmental Care

 The experts at Penn State Health Children’s Hospital are committed to providing our pediatric patients with comprehensive and multidisciplinary care.

 Refer a patient

 We want to make it easy for physicians to refer a patient to Penn State Health Children’s Hospital, get a consult, request a transfer and access your patients’ records.

 To refer a patient with suspected autism, learning, speech-language or attention problems:

 - Call 717-531-5880 to start the referral process.